-Assessment and Taxation notices were mailed on May 15, 2018 to all property owners on the Assessment Roll of the Mackenzie County as of December 31, 2017.
+Assessment and Taxation notices will be mailed on May 15, 2019 to all property owners on the Assessment Roll of the Mackenzie County as of December 31, 2018.

 By this notice all assessed persons are deemed to have received their taxation and assessment notices under the authority of Section 311 of the Municipal Government Act.
 RSA 2000.

-To avoid penalties, the deadline for payment of taxes is Friday, June 29, 2018.
+To avoid penalties, the deadline for payment of taxes is the last business day of June (June 28, 2019).

 Check out the Property Tax Information Brochure for information relating to how your assessment is determined, filing an appeal, payment options, penalties for late payments and contact information.